abtExp/ArxivImpl/arxivr/models/scfegan/Readme.md

 --8.
 Add All The Missing Variables and hyperparameters to the config.json.--

-9. Update the paper_descriptions file for SC-FEGAN
+--9.
+Update the paper_descriptions file for SC-FEGAN--